Civ13/civ13-wiki/wiki/Rules.md

   - If you join as a certain civilian job, you're to do that job.
 If you find it boring then ahelp to be changed and don't choose it again.
   - SS can be slightly brutal to civilians for RP purposes, but <b>aren't to inflict lethal wounds or ruin others' rounds intentionally</b>.
   - No one can mindlessly grief and break into things.
 Even the SS or UPA.
+  - UPA need to <b>escalate</b> to kill polish civilians for their objective.

 ## TDM Server: